 you can find more here.

-Light shines brighter in the dark
+The light shines brighter in the dark

 How bright should you let your light shine?